apache/beam/sdks/python/README.md

 ### Combiner Examples

-Combiner transforms use functions such as sum, min, or max (or any "reducing" function) to combine multiple values of a PCollection into a single value.
+Combiner transforms use "reducing" functions, such as sum, min, or max, to combine multiple values of a `PCollection` into a single value.

 ```python
 import apache_beam as beam